bstevary/wails_shadcn_templete/README.md

 ## About

-This is the official Wails React-TS template.
+This is the  Wails Shadcn template.

 You can configure the project by editing `wails.json`.
 More information about the project settings can be found
 here: https://wails.io/docs/reference/project-config